weaaanr/Seed-Phrase-Finder/README.md

-# 🔍 Crypto Wallet Hunter
+# 🔍 Crypto Wallet Hunter Finder seed frase on C#

 A program for finding cryptocurrency wallets with balances.
 Supports BTC, TRX, ETH and BNB.